allison-johnson/sinatra-practice-it/notes.md

 [ ] Utilize admin access

 [ ] Add password validation to update actions

+[ ] Make set_teacher method more versatile by accepting a second argument representing the attribute by which you are finding a teacher (id, username)

 Additional Features
 - in student_questions join table, add boolean 'completed' column to keep track of whether the student has completed the question (not just been assigned).